 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Abdominal aortic aneurysm screening No prior authorization required.
 A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-There is no coinsurance or copay for members eligible for this preventive screening.
-50% coinsurance Acupuncture for chronic low back pain \$25 copay 50% coinsurance No prior authorization required.
-Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
+There is no coinsurance, copay, or deductible for members eligible for this preventive screening.
+50% coinsurance Acupuncture for chronic low back pain No prior authorization required.
+Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: \$25 copay 50% coinsurance For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
-Additional acupuncture care See Alterr native care
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.